-Purdue University and myself are committed to maintaining a community which recognizes and values the inherent worth and dignity of every person.
+Purdue University and I are committed to maintaining a community that recognizes and values the inherent worth and dignity of every person.
 This class is a place where you will be treated with respect.
-I welcome individuals of all ages, backgrounds, beliefs, ethnicities, genders, gender identities, gender expressions, national origins, religious affiliations, sexual orientations, and ability.
-All members of this class are expected to contribute to a respectful, welcoming and inclusive environment.
-To achieve equity in the classroom, requires both myself as the instructor and you as students to identify and remove barriers that may prevent someone from full access or participation.
+I welcome individuals of all ages, backgrounds, beliefs, ethnicities, genders, gender identities, gender expressions, national origins, religious affiliations, sexual orientations, and abilities.
+All class members must contribute to a respectful, welcoming, and inclusive environment.
+Achieving equity in the classroom requires both myself as the instructor and you as students to identify and remove barriers that may prevent someone from full access or participation.
 You can help by:

-- Contacting me if you see a potential barrier for someone or yourself in participating fully in the class. - Suggesting ways members of our class can support each other.
+- Contact me if you see a potential barrier for someone or yourself in participating fully in the class. - Suggesting ways members of our class can support each other.
 Virtual study groups and discussion boards are examples, but I encourage you to be creative in your ideas. - Getting to know each other as contributing members of our learning community.
 Everyone has something to contribute, and while I designed the course to take advantage of the wealth of knowledge, expertise, and experience we bring together, I cannot do it well without your participation.
 There are many opportunities built into this course for this type of work.
-It is important we do it together.
+We must do it together.

-In our discussions we will explore a variety of challenging issues, which can help enhance your understanding of different experiences and perspectives.
-I recognize that this can be challenging as some topics in this course can be controversial, however, in overcoming these challenges we find the greatest rewards.
-I ask that you be respectful and have information to back up your view points.
+In our discussions, we will explore various challenging issues which can help enhance your understanding of different experiences and perspectives.
+I recognize that this can be challenging as some topics in this course can be controversial.
+However, in overcoming these challenges, we find the greatest rewards.
+I ask that you be respectful and have information to support your viewpoints.
 Please keep in mind the following:

 - We are all in the process of learning about others and their experiences.
-If someone is making you uncomfortable in any way, please contact me via email or anonymously in the form under the Class Resources module. - Intention and impact are not always aligned, and we should respect the impact something may have on someone even if it was not the intention. - We all come to the class with a variety of experiences and a range of expertise, we should respect these in others while critically examining them in ourselves.
+If someone is making you uncomfortable, don't hesitate to contact me via email or anonymously in the form under the Class Resources module. - Intention and impact are not always aligned, and we should respect the impact something may have on someone even if it was not the intention. - We all come to the class with various experiences and a range of expertise.
+We should respect these in others while critically examining them in ourselves.

-Netiquette
+[Netiquette]

-To help foster a tolerant, safe learning environment please abide by the Netiquette rules for this course:
+To help foster a tolerant, safe learning environment, please abide by the Netiquette rules for this course:

 - Do not use offensive language and avoid slang language.
-Present ideas appropriately and clearly. - Keep an "open-mind" and be willing to express even your minority opinion. - Seek and take feedback from others; learning from other people is an important life skill.
+Present ideas appropriately and clearly. - Keep an "open mind" and be willing to express even your minority opinion. - Seek and take feedback from others; learning from others is an important life skill.

-When reaching out to me via email, please keep in mind the important skill of writing a professional email.
-Your emails should generally include the following: (1) a subject line briefly explaining the topic of the email and what class it pertains to (POL 327), (2) a respectful greeting (Hi Prof. Walker), (3) a clear question or request, and (4) your name.
+When contacting me via email, please remember the critical skill of writing a professional email.
+Your emails should generally include the following: (1) a subject line briefly explaining the topic of the email and what class it pertains to (POL 327), (2) a respectful greeting (Hi Prof. Walker), (3) a straightforward question or request, and (4) your name.
 Emails lacking these criteria will not be returned.
-You can expect that I will respond to most emails within 24 hours on weekdays and 48 hours on weekends.
+You can expect me to respond to most emails within 24 hours on weekdays and 48 hours on weekends.